drys-cli/drys/docs/man/tem-add.rst

 .. option:: -o, --output=<OUT>

    The file will be added as `<OUT>`, relative to the repository path.
-Missing directories will be created.
+Any missing directories will be created.

 .. option:: -d, --directory=<DIR>

    The file will be added under the directory `<DIR>` relative to the repository path.
 Missing directories will be created.

-   TODO: does it create directory if it doesn't exist?

 .. option:: -m, --move